What We Believe

 Karen Bohlin, EdD is Director of the Practical Wisdom Project at the Abigail Adams Institute and Research Affiliate at the Human Flourishing Program at Harvard University’s Institute for Quantitative Social Science.

-With three decades of leadership experience in both secondary and higher education, Dr. Bohlin is an internationally recognized thought leader in character education and applied virtue ethics.
+With three decades of leadership experience in both secondary and higher education, Dr. Bohlin is an internationally recognized thought leader in character education and applied virtue ethics and principal of the Practical Wisdom Group, LLC.

-Author and co-author of numerous publications including the bestseller Building Character in Schools (Jossey-Bass 1999); Teaching Character Education Through Literature: Awakening the Moral Imagination (Routledge 2005)/Educando el Carácter a Través de la Literatura (2020); Happiness and Virtue: Beyond East and West: Toward a New Global Responsibility (Tuttle 2012); Citizenship and Higher Education (Routledge, 2005); and the downloadable resources Stress Tests of Character; The Courageous Dialogue Toolkit: Practical Wisdom for School Leaders (2021), her most recent publication is the chapter "Educating the Heart: Why Poetry Matters” in Educating for Character Through the Arts (Routledge, 2023).
+Author and co-author of numerous publications including the bestseller Building Character in Schools (Jossey-Bass 1999); Teaching Character Education Through Literature: Awakening the Moral Imagination (Routledge 2005)/Educando el Carácter a Través de la Literatura (2020); Happiness and Virtue: Beyond East and West: Toward a New Global Responsibility (Tuttle 2012); Citizenship and Higher Education (Routledge, 2005); and the downloadable resources Stress Tests of Character; The Courageous Dialogue Toolkit: Practical Wisdom for School Leaders (2021), and "Educating the Heart: Why Poetry Matters” in Educating for Character Through the Arts (Routledge, 2023).

 Prior to her work here, Dr. Bohlin served as head of the Montrose School in Medfield, MA, where she founded the LifeCompass Institute for Character & Leadership, secured and developed its permanent campus, doubled enrollment and established the school's international reputation as a flagship institution with vibrant student, faculty, parent and alumnae engagement.